 What is the RRRC?

-The Regional Resource Recovery Centre (RRRC) is central to the SMRC’s Regional Waste Management Strategy.
+The Regional Resource Recovery Centre (RRRC) is central to the SMRC’s Regional Waste Management Strategy, delivering many environmental, social and economic benefits.

 Regional Resource Recovery Centre